guilpejon/gdf/README.md

 ## Font
 Roboto Mono.
 ## iTerm2 colorscheme
-Gruvbox Dark and Gruvbox Light.
+GDF will install Gruvbox Dark and Gruvbox Light iterm colorschemes.

+Go to Profiles => Colors => Load Presets to pick one of them.
 ## Git configuration
 GDF will take over your `~/.gitconfig`, so if you want to store your usernames, please put them into `~/.gitconfig.user` like so: